 - (1) Abuse of Computing Privileges When using College information resources, users must not access computers, computer software, computer data or information, or networks without proper authorization, or intentionally enable others to do so, regardless of whether the computer, software, data, information, or network in question is owned by the College.
-For example, abuse of the networks to which the College belongs or the computers at other sites connected to those networks will be treated as an abuse of College computing privileges. - (2) Reporting Problems Any irregularities discovered in user accounts or system security must be reported promptly to the Associate Vice President, Information Technology or one of the Information Technology Managers so that steps can be taken to investigate and solve the problem. - (3) Password Protection Cabrillo computer users with password-protected accounts may not disclose the password or otherwise make the account available to others without permission of the user's supervising administrator and notification to the Manager, Technology Services, Information Technology Department. - (4) System Security Screening of system-wide incoming electronic information solely for the purpose of system security, i.e., virus protection, may be performed as needed.
+For example, abuse of the networks to which the College belongs or the computers at other sites connected to those networks will be treated as an abuse of College computing privileges. - (2) Reporting Problems Any irregularities discovered in user accounts or system security must be reported promptly to one of the Information Technology Managers so that steps can be taken to investigate and solve the problem. - (3) Password Protection Cabrillo computer users with password-protected accounts may not disclose the password or otherwise make the account available to others without permission of the user's supervising administrator and notification to one of the Information Technology Managers.

+(4) System Security - Screening of system-wide incoming electronic information solely for the purpose of system security, i.e., virus protection, may be performed as needed.